RozanskiT/TAG2020/README.md

 ### [FAL-C Solar atmosphere model](FAL-C%20Solar%20atmosphere%20model.ipynb)

-This notebook explore a FALC solar atmopshere model and includes seven exercises that help to undersand the physics incorporated in this modelling.
+This notebook explore a FALC solar atmopshere model and includes eight exercises that help to undersand the physics incorporated in this modelling.
 It is based on B. Rutten exercises availible at [webpage](https://www.staff.science.uu.nl/~rutte101/).